SykoLover

 -

 Focus on virtue.
 The seven sins inverted are the seven cardinal virtues; humility, charity, chastity, patience, temperance, kindness and diligence.
 Another powerful virtue to practice is gratitude.
 We aren't entitled to our next breath, let alone all the luxuries we have in our lives, or some fantasized relationship.
 And acceptance.
 When you truly have acceptance, you will have peace.
 Learn detachment.
 It is a return to independence.
 It removes blame and restores personal accountability.
 Detachment from the approval or validation of others restores your self-worth.
+I had placed my entire identity and self-worth in the hands of the approval of others.
 Seek approval from God.
 Suffering comes from attachment to expectation of an outcome.
 Detach from outcomes and return to the moment.

+Neuroplasticity.
 Thoughts are formed by neurological pathways that grow stronger from repetition.
 Our thought patterns are grooves.
 Familiar thoughts are easier to access, even if they are based in untruths, in delusions, in fantasy.
 Spiritual and psychological cleansing is a process.
 You can't fix in a day what you've spent your entire life, or at least years, breaking.
 The way out is not a paved road.
 It is a jungle.
 You will have to carve your way through to a new way of thinking.
+Like anything else, this will take practice, which is repetition.
+The more you replace a negative, depressing thought with a positive, grateful, joyful one, the more natural positivity, gratitude and joy will become.

 Addiction: